-Attending New Student Orientation is an enrollment requirement for all in-person, remote, and/or blended transfer, first-time-in-college freshmen, and exchange students, regardless of residential status.
+Attending New Student Orientation is an enrollment requirement for all new students.

-Drafts of the 2021 New Student Orientation Schedule will be available by mid-December.
-In the meantime, take a quick look at last year's in-person Spring 2020 Orientation Schedule for New Students & Families to familiarize yourself with the content and activities traditionally held.
+Check-out our draft New Student & Family Orientation schedule (pdf) so you can get a small sense of what to expect in terms of content and activities!
 During Orientation, you will get to know your roommate, hallmates and many other new W&M students.
 These are relationships that you will carry with you throughout your years at W&M.

 Family Orientation Program

 The transition to W&M collegiate life is often a major milestone for family members as well as the student.
 Further, we recognize that family members will have different questions and concerns.
-Family Spring Orientation is designed to answer those questions and will be held virtually.
-A draft of the 2021 schedule will be available by mid-December.
+Family Spring Orientation is designed to answer those questions and will be held in-person the afternoon of Friday, January 20.

 Placement and proficiency testing is offered in Arabic, Chinese, Italian, Japanese, Russian and Latin.
 Please contact the Modern Languages (Arabic, Chinese, Italian, Japanese, Russian) department or Classical Studies (Latin) to schedule a placement exam in your particular subject area.
 Contact the Theatre, Speech, and Dance department to schedule a dance placement test.